 How Credit Scores are Calculated

-Score Variables: What Does, and Does Not Impact Your Score
+Score Variables: What Does and Does Not Impact Your Scores

 Making Credit Scores

-Once all your Score Variables have been figured out, they go into a massive equation that produces a Credit Score.
-Every company calculates their Credit Scores a little differently, but there are some basic concepts that are fairly standard.
+Once all your score variables have been figured out, they go into a massive equation that produces a credit score.
+Every company calculates its credit scores a little differently, but some basic concepts are fairly standard:

 - Credit Scores Generally Start in the Middle, and then Move Up and Down.
 Every credit reporting agency has a range for its credit scores.
 Instead of your score starting at the lower or higher end and then gaining or losing points, it really starts in the middle.
 You earn points for good credit behaviors like making on-time payments, and lose points for poor ones such as maxing out your credit cards.
 Based on this method of calculation, a higher score means you’ve earned more points for good credit habits.

 - Credit Scores are Based on Math, Not People.
 Although lenders consider many factors when evaluating a credit application, and the ultimate decision to lend or not lend lies with people, credit scores are not driven by lender perceptions.
 They’re based on the record of your credit behaviors processed through a complex mathematical formula.

 - Some Score Variables are More Important than Others.
 Differences in credit scoring formula are usually minor.
 The big, important stuff – like payment history and credit usage – stays the same.
 In fact, those two factors usually have the greatest influence on your credit scores, no matter what credit reporting agency is doing the calculation.

 The most important thing to remember about credit scores is that you can influence yours through your credit-related actions.
 Every credit or financial decision you make can affect your scores.
 Understanding how certain behaviors may impact your credit scores can help you improve how lenders perceive your creditworthiness and responsibility.